-Waverley is a California limited partnership which operates an ambulatory surgical center in Palo Alto, providing outpatient surgical and related health care services.
 PET-CT is a California limited liability company which provides radiological services to patients of the community, including patients served by SHC and physicians affiliated with the SoM.
 SHC and the University each appoint one-half of the members of the governing board of PET-CT and are its only members.

-In November 2009, SHC sold its interest in Waverley.
-SHC's interest in Waverley was 33.70% for the year ended August 31, 2009.
-SHC's interest in PET-CT was 50% for the years ended August 31, 2010 and 2009.
-As SHC has 50% or less ownership and does not have control, these investments are recorded using the equity method.
+SHC's interest in PET-CT was 50% for the years ended August 31, 2011 and 2010.
+As SHC has 50% ownership and does not have control, these investments are recorded using the equity method.